christopherstj/pathquest-frontend/ARCHITECTURE.md

   - "Share Your Experience" CTA in Community tab (for users with unreported summits)
   - "Log Summit" CTA in My Journal tab
 - `PeakDetailContent.tsx` - Peak detail content with SSR data (used by static pages).
 Uses shared UI components.
 - `PeakCommunity.tsx` - Community summit history display component.
-Shows public summits with user names (linking to profile pages when user_id is available), weather conditions, difficulty/experience ratings as pill-style chips, and condition tags (dry, snow, ice, etc.) as small pills.
+Shows public summits with user names (linking to profile pages when user_id is available), weather conditions, difficulty/experience ratings as pill-style chips, and condition tags as small pills.
 User avatar and name are clickable links to `/users/[user_id]`.
 - `PeakUserActivity.tsx` - User's activity display for a peak (shows user's ascents, activities, and allows editing).
 Activity cards link to `/activities/[id]` detail pages.
 Uses shared `ActivityWithSummits` and `OrphanSummitCard` components.
+- `PeakDetailsTab.tsx` - Peak details tab content showing current weather conditions and challenges the peak belongs to.
+Used in the "Details" sub-tab of peak detail views.
+Shows challenge progress bars for authenticated users.
 - `ChallengeDetailPanel.tsx` - Desktop right panel for challenge details.
 Uses shared components and useChallengeMapEffects hook.
 Shows challenge progress for authenticated users.
 Peaks list is displayed in DiscoveryDrawer (left pane) instead of this panel.
 Shares challenge data with mapStore via `selectedChallengeData`.
 - `ChallengeDetailContent.tsx` - Challenge detail content with SSR data (used by static pages).
 Uses shared UI components.
 - `DashboardPanel.tsx` - User dashboard panel (authenticated only).
 Wrapper component that renders DashboardContent.